corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/sizing-and-performance.md

 complete.

-## The node configurations used in the measurements
+## Node configurations used in the measurements

 We have established results for a number of different software configurations: